xta0/xta0.me/_posts/2025-01-06-GenAI-Stable-Diffusion-1.md

 ## The training process

-Now, how do we train the model.
-In the last section, we've already known that the output of the model is a noise `ϵ`, which follows the Gaussian distribution.
-For any normal probability distribution, we have a mean `µ` and a variance `θ`.
-In the original DDRM paper, the model uses a fixed variance and sets the `µ` as the only parameter that needs to be learned through a neural network.
+Now, let's discuss how to train the model.
+In the previous section, we learned that the output of the model is a noise `ϵ`, which follows the Gaussian distribution.
+For any normal probability distribution, there are two key parameters: the mean `µ` and the variance `θ`.
+In the original DDRM paper, the model uses a fixed variance, and the mean `µ` is the only parameter that needs to be learned through a neural network.

 ## Resources